Biography

 Japheth served as Teaching Technician (studio and lab) for eight years in ceramics at Kwame Nkrumah University of Science and Technology (KNUST).
 He taught undergraduate students and graduate students.
 He was in charge of all technical works, sourced and processed local clay and glaze materials for faculty/students and kept decades old electric kilns running to service over 100 students per semester.
 Japheth performed incredibly with very few resources.
 He was a research assistant to Professor Kwawukume, KNUST, from 2010-2019, in designing and testing of electrical porcelain, composition and production of tile cement and crucibles with locally sourced materials.

 Japheth’s works are largely inspired by traditional Ghanaian symbolism.
-His research and creative practice are inspired by Kente and its history in materiality (expanding its symbolism) and explore the communicative potential of fabric and fibers to discuss the experiences of the diaspora.
+His research and creative practice are inspired by Kente and its history in materiality (expanding its symbolism) and explore the communicative potential of fabric and fibers to discuss movement, transition and navigation of tangible and intangible foreign spaces.

 Japheth Asiedu-Kwarteng was 2022 Valedictorian for the College of Fine Art, Illinois State University.